Guest Reviews This tour doesn't have any reviews because it is a new tour. Be the first to review it!

 Included Meals: Breakfast, Dinner

-After your visit, you may shop and eat lunch on your own before saying goodbye to your VBT trip leader.
-Then, travel to Koblenz and settle in to your centrally located hotel.
-At 4:00 p.m., meet your local guide in the hotel lobby for a 1.5-hour walking tour around the historic Old Town.
-It’s a 15-minute walk to the starting point of the tour, so we recommend you leave the hotel with everything you’ll need to have dinner on your own in the Old Town at tour’s end.
+At 4:00 p.m., meet your local guide in the hotel lobby for a 1.5-hour walking tour of Koblenz’s historic Old Town.
+The tour’s starting point is a 15-minute walk from the hotel, so we recommend leaving with everything you’ll need to have dinner on your own in the Old Town at the tour’s conclusion.

 Included Meals: Breakfast